archita-0101/IMBD-Movie-Data-Analysis/README.md

 These additions provide deeper insights into the data and demonstrate various visualization and aggregation techniques in Python.

-📂 What You’ll Find in This Repo IMDB_Minor_Project_Enhanced_Complete.ipynb: My full notebook with all custom code additions.
+📂 What You’ll Find in This Repo

-/screenshots/: A folder with key screenshots of the code and visual outputs.
+My Colab notebook link

-README.md: (This file) Overview and highlights of the project.
+Screenshots of the code and outputs

 🚀 Tools & Libraries Used
 Python